Many-Body Localization in the Age of Classical Computing: Slow dynamics in disordered many-body systems

-where $c_0$ is a normalization constant ensuring that $C(0) \equiv 1$ and $\mathcal J= \{l_0,l_0+1,\ldots, L-l_0 \}$ is a set of lattice sites at which the autocorrelation function is measured (in the following we put $l_0=2$).
-The average $\left \langle . \right \rangle$ is taken for a selected ensemble of states and over multiple disorder realizations.
-We refer to $C(t)$ as the density autocorrelation function, having in mind the spinless fermion description of spin-1/2 chains in which the $z$ component of the spin operator is equal, up to a constant shift, to the fermion number operator, $\hat{S}^z_j = \hat{n}_j-1/2$.
+where $c_0$ is a normalization constant ensuring that $C(0) \equiv 1$, and $\mathcal J= \{l_0,l_0+1,\ldots, L-l_0 \}$ is a set of lattice sites at which the autocorrelation function is measured, with $0 \leq l_0\leq L/2$ being a constant.
+The average $\left \langle \cdots \right \rangle$ is taken for a selected ensemble of states and over multiple disorder realizations.
+For $U(1)$ symmetric spin-1/2 chains and $l_0=0$, the function $C(t)$ is, up to a constant shift, equal to the autocorrelation function of the fermion number operator $\hat{n}_j= \hat{S}^z_j + 1/2$.
+In the following, we consider the time evolution of spin chains with open boundary conditions.
+To reduce the influence of the boundaries, we take $l_0=2$, which introduces a slight, non-trivial difference between $C(t)$ defined in~\eqref{eq:den} and the autocorrelation function of fermionic density $\hat{n}_j$.
+Since the latter difference is quantitatively small and does not change the overall behavior of the results, we keep referring to $C(t)$ as the density autocorrelation function.